jalarcon-ale/Dunkelflaute_estimation/README.md

 This respository supports the project $\textbf{Statistical Modeling of Widespread Energy Droughts}$.
-The written report can here be found under the name technische_rapport.pdf.
+The written report can be found in this repository under the name technische_rapport.pdf.
 Two main calculations are addressed in this project:
 * The estimation of the spatial extent of energy droughts.
 * The estimation of return periods of widespread energy droughts.

-These estimations can be done with respect to more than fourty years of daily capacity factor data on the ERA5 grid, as available from the Copernicus climate change service: https://cds.climate.copernicus.eu/datasets/sis-energy-derived-reanalysis?tab=overview
+These estimations can be done with respect to energy indicators for Europe derived from ERA5-reanalysis (1979-present), as available from the Copernicus climate change service: https://cds.climate.copernicus.eu/datasets/sis-energy-derived-reanalysis?tab=overview.
+There, we selected the capacity factors of (i) Solar photovoltaic power generation (SPV), and (ii) Onshore wind power generation (WON) and stored the NetCDF data (daily resolution) on the RMI-server.

-## Spatial Dependence
+### Spatial Dependence
 To estimate the spatial extent of energy droughts, we consider one spatial dependence measure from the literature: the F-madogram (see A. Gobin and H. Van de Vyver, 2021).
-The $F$-madogram for locations $r_1$ and $r_2$ separated by $h = ∥r_1 − r_2∥$ is defined as:

-$$ v_{F} (h) = \dfrac{1}{2} E[|F{Z(r1)} − F{Z(r2)}|], $$

-where $Z(r)$ represents yearly minima of $CF_{tot}$ at location $r$, and $F$ is its cumulative distribution function.
-Notably, $ν_F (h) = 1/6$ for independent year minima, and $0 ≤ ν_F (h) < 1/6$ when dependent [3].

-The Spatial_correlation.R file contains a script to estimate the spatial dependence of extremely low energy values $CF_{tot}$.
+The Spatial_correlation.R file contains a script to estimate such spatial dependence.

-## Dunkelflaute estimation
+### Dunkelflaute estimation
-The Estimate_droughts.R file contains a script to estimate return periods of widespread energy droughts.
-The PhaseRando.R file contains the functions needed to generate spatial extremes.
-The method is laid out by H. Van de Vyver, in "Fast generation of high-dimensional spatial extremes".
+The PhaseRando.R file contains the functions needed to generate synthetic spatial extremes, which are in turn used to estimate return periods of widespread energy droughts, as done in the Estimate_droughts.R file.
+The method is laid out by H. Van de Vyver, 2024.